BetterThanTomorrow/calva/docs/site/hiccup.md

 * **Copy HTML as Hiccup**, will convert the selected text, or the entire file, to Hiccup and copy it to the clipboard.
 * **Paste HTML as Hiccup**, will convert the contents of the clipboard to Hiccup and paste it.
 (The clipboard will then be restored to the original content.)

-The Hiccup converstion can be tweaked with two options using the setting `calva.html2HiccupOptions`, which is a map/object:

-* `mapify-style`: boolean, default `false`.
-When `true` any `style` attribute will be converted to a map ([Reagent](https://reagent-project.github.io/) supports this)
-* `kebab-attrs?`: boolean, default `false`.
-When `true` attribute names will be converted from *camelCase*, or *snake_case/SNAKE_CASE* to *kebab-case*.
-(Reagent wants most attribute names like this.)

 The resulting data structure is formatted with [zprint](https://github.com/kkinnear/zprint) using it's `:style :hiccup` configuration.

 ### Conversion capabilities

-In addition to, optionally, being able to convert style attributes to maps and kebab-case attributes, the conversion:
+In addition to, [optionally](#it-is-somewhat-configurable), being able to convert style attributes to maps and kebab-case attributes, the conversion:

 * Opts for producing compact Hiccup:
     * The `id` attribute and classes are made part of the tag, CSS selector style